deepseek-ai/DeepSeek-VL/README.md

 import torch
 from transformers import AutoModelForCausalLM

-from deepseek_vlm.models import VLChatProcessor, MultiModalityCausalLM from deepseek_vlm.utils.io import load_pil_images
+from deepseek_vl.models import VLChatProcessor, MultiModalityCausalLM from deepseek_vl.utils.io import load_pil_images

 # specify the path to the model